-- Both, negative (DC-) and positive (DC+) output poles, are connected to PE via type X capacitors - None DC minus pole of any unit in the series connection must have a potential against ground (PE) higher than specified in the technical data!
-The maximum allowed potential shift varies from model to model and is different for DC plus and DC minus - Remote sensing must not be used! - Series connection is only allowed with devices of the same kind and model, i.e. power supply with power supply, and ideally same ratings where especially the current rating should match
+Both, negative (DC-) and positive (DC+) output poles, are connected to PE via type X capacitors None DC minus pole of any unit in the series connection must have a potential against ground (PE) higher than specified in the technical data!
+The maximum allowed potential shift varies from model to model and is different for DC plus and DC minus Remote sensing must not be used!
+Series connection is only allowed with devices of the same kind and model, i.e. power supply with power • Series connections only allowed with devices of the same kind and model, i.e. power supply with power supply, and ideally same ratings, but especially the current rating should match